compdemocracy/polis/client-participation/README.md

 Before pushing to s3: `gulp dist`

-Then use the `deployToPreprod` script to deploy to your preprod server to test.
+Then run `npm run deploy:preprod` or `npm run deploy:prod` scripts to deploy to preprod and prod environments respectively.
-Then `deploy_TO_PRODUCTION` when you are ready.

 ### Other Requirements